pupilfirst/pupilfirst/docs/users/students.md

 To edit a student's details, click on the student's name.
 You'll see all of the fields you entered in the creation form, and one additional field:

-**Personal Coaches**: This list allows you to [directly assign coaches](/users/coaches#student-team-coaches) to a student, which will allow those coaches to review submission from that student.
+**Personal Coaches**: This list allows you to [directly assign coaches](/users/coaches#assigning-coaches-to-students) to a student, which will allow coaches to filter submissions to review by the students they've been assigned to.

 ## Student actions